Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Painting Stained Crown Molding White

-Using a painting company, the cost to paint crown molding throughout a home isn't cheap, especially stained molding that's never been painted.
+Using a painting company, painting crown molding throughout a home isn't cheap, especially stained molding that's never been painted.
 Painting decorative trim is tedious, but if you prefer taking the DIY route over hiring a professional, it's actually easy.

 The Best Way to Paint Crown Molding

-You can either paint your crown molding by hand, using a high quality brush, or use an airless sprayer with a spray gun extension.
-Spraying has obvious advantages over brushing, mostly the time and energy saved not having to climb up and down a ladder all day with a paint brush.
+You can either paint your crown molding by hand, using a high-quality brush, or use an airless sprayer with a spray gun extension.
+Spraying has obvious advantages over brushing, mostly the time and energy saved from not having to climb up and down a ladder all day with a paint brush.

 Brushing brown crown with primer and paint is a bigger time investment than using a good sprayer.
 With a sprayer, you can apply a thicker and more even coating from the beginning to get optimal coverage in half the time.